twitham1/kjv-bible-lyric-files/README.md

 the source audio changes, or to apply to different audio, the code can be re-run against new .mp3 content.
 This will require:

-* the SWORD project and its diatheke command
+* SWORD project and its diatheke command (optional, to update kjv.txt)
 * perl to run my code in bin/
 * exiftool to measure .mp3 audio length
 * make to fully automate the process from my Makefiles
+* WHO/.kjvmp3.pl to describe the new audio, see */.kjvmp3.pl examples

 See Makefile to see the details of how the files are generated: